I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wlanihv/nc-wlanihv-dot11extihv-process-session-change.md

      Winerror.h.</p>

 ## -remarks
 <p>The operating system calls the function to notify the IHV Extensions DLL whenever a switch in a user
     session occurs.</p>

-<p>If the
-    <i>uEventType</i> parameter is set to WTS_SESSION_LOGOFF, the IHV Extensions DLL must cancel all pending
-    user interface requests internally and must release any allocated resources for the user interface requests.</p>

-<p>The operating system calls the function to notify the IHV Extensions DLL whenever a switch in a user
-    session occurs.</p>